Stone House, Puerto Rico

 Scope of Work

-Volunteers will work alongside HistoriCorps field staff to practice the skills necessary to accomplish our scope of work.
+Volunteers worked alongside HistoriCorps field staff to practice the skills necessary to accomplish our scope of work.
 Stone House’s roof and other elements were damaged during Hurricane Maria.
-On this project, HistoriCorps’ primary task is to carefully remove and document the original location of several building elements so that they will not become further damaged during upcoming roof reconstruction work.
+On this project, HistoriCorps’ primary task was to carefully remove and document the original location of several building elements so that they will not become further damaged during upcoming roof reconstruction work.

-We will be removing and documenting these salvageable elements from Stone House: (70% of total work)
+We removed and documented these salvageable elements from Stone House: (70% of total work)

 - Spanish cedar floorboards from interior